Loop Example: Iteration (Babylonian Root)

 = 9.97169280100377

-We could keep doing this until the result stays hardly changes anymore from one step to the next -- then our estimate will have become our result -- but it's far more elegant to use a script and a loop.
+We could keep doing this until the result hardly changes anymore from one step to the next -- then our estimate will have become our result -- but this really calls for using a script and a loop.
 Let's call the script babroot.

 When the loop starts, it prompts us for the number whose root we want, and for an estimate.
 Instead of using the result variable $ for our estimates (and ultimately for the result, the square root of $z), we use a variable $r.